fabaff/shop/docs/development.rst

 The used group name in ``/etc/ansible/hosts`` is: **webshop**

+If the setup completes without errors, then the web server is accessible and show a default page.

 For testing the deployment of new instances of the web shop, `short-virt`_ can help.
 This simple bash script creates virtual machines without user interaction.
 Requirements for this are installed libvirt tools and additional storage space